by Carolyn Thomas ♥ @HeartSisters

 I understood immediately, as few others might, the stark reality of trying to live like this.
 Since my heart attack, I often feel like I’m carefully observing myself from a few feet away almost every time I’m around other people.
 I remember how I used to be, and now I “try to be her”, as Dr. Holland says.

-I try to laugh like the old Carolyn used to laugh, I try to talk like the old Carolyn did, I try to listen and nod and smile to others in the same familiar way that the old Carolyn would have done.
-I try not to wince when I experience distressing cardiac symptoms when around others, or to let my face show the crushing fatigue that so often comes on with no warning.
-I’m just trying to be her, that long ago me embedded somewhere in my muscle memory, before a serious cardiac event dissected my life instantly into the ‘before heart attack’ and ‘after heart attack’ halves.
+I try to laugh like the old Carolyn used to laugh, I try to talk like the old Carolyn did, I try to listen and nod and smile when around others in the same familiar way that the old Carolyn would have done.
+I try not to wince when I experience distressing cardiac symptoms, or to avoid outings that will worsen the crushing fatigue that so often comes on with little warning.
+I’m just trying to be her, that long ago me embedded somewhere in my muscle memory, long before a serious cardiac event dissected my life instantly into the ‘before heart attack’ and ‘after heart attack’ halves.

 But Dr. Holland helps to explain how, even though we may look and sound exactly like our old selves, we have not “recovered”.
-She writes on her website:
+She writes:

 “The emotional push-pull of situations like this one can make you feel crazy, leaving you wondering if you’re ever going to be happy again.